-Dysport is available by prescription only and must be administered by a trained healthcare provider, like Dr. Vivian Bucay and her staff.
-Dr. Vivian Bucay and her team can help you determine if Dysport is right for you.
+Dysport is available by prescription only and must be administered by an expert injector, like Drs.
+Bucay and Bhandari.
+Our team can help you determine if Dysport is right for you.

 What is Xeomin?

 Xeomin is a prescription injection, made by MERZ, that is used to help temporarily improve facial aesthetics.
 This prescription injection is a solution that contains botulinum toxin type A. It specifically targets moderate to severe frown lines that have appeared between the eyebrows.
-San Antonio Dermatologist, Dr. Vivian Bucay and her team at Bucay Center for Dermatology and Aesthetics can help you explore whether or not Xeomin is the right solution for your current needs.
+San Antonio Dermatologists Dr. Bucay and Dr. Bhandari can help you explore whether or not Xeomin is the right solution for your current needs.